This article was originally published on Vercel.

 <link rel="preload" as="image" href="..." />

-in the document’s head
+in the document’shead

 Solutions such as Mux, Cloudinary, or CDNs such as Fastly can be used to help optimise video delivery by serving videos as close as possible to users.